AxdeKlerk/Searchlight-Promotions-2/README.md

   ![mobile-wire-frame](https://github.com/user-attachments/assets/ccf63cdf-6e6e-4d88-a5ea-d66db18c1f7e)

  ### 4. Colour Scheme
  The colour scheme was designed inline with the 'accepted' tri-colour scheme of most rock and metal websites.
-However, it must be noted that there is now a trnd developing beyond this to using different and more colours; must usually neon yellow in the style of 'danger' and 'crime-scene' warning tape found in the real world.
-The choice of backgroumnd colour was always going to black, but the colour green (#11ED73) was picked using a colour picker taking the colour from the original business card image supplioed by the client:
+However, it must be noted that there is now a trend developing beyond this to using different and more colours; must usually neon yellow in the style of 'danger' and 'crime-scene' warning tape, as found in the real world.
+The choice of background colour was always going to black, but the colour green (#11ED73) was picked using a colour picker taking the colour from the original business card image supplied by the client:

 ![light-on-wall](https://github.com/user-attachments/assets/c664d5cb-e284-4ec5-9941-7bea04311655)